 Can you see plaque on teeth?

+It's not always visible, but you can feel it.
 Dental plaque is a biofilm which naturally builds up on teeth throughout the day.
-The bacteria in plaque consume food particles in our mouths, producing enamel-eroding acids in the process.
+The bacteria in plaque consume food particles in our mouths.
+They produce enamel-eroding acids in the process.
 If not removed with proper brushing and flossing, plaque can harden into tartar, which can only be removed with a professional dental cleaning.

 Over time, tartar and plaque lead to dental problems including: